nbarbettini/recaffeinate.co/src/content/post/mcp-open-world-vision.md

 description: "Understanding why the protocol is for strangers and the critical role that extensions play"
 date: 2026-09-12T08:55:00-07:00
 tags: ["mcp"]
+series:
+  name: "Model Context Protocol explained"
+  order: 1
 canonical: "https://aaif.io/blog/mcp-big-open-world-vision"
 ---

-> This article was originally published on the [Agentic AI Foundation (AAIF) blog](https://aaif.io/blog/mcp-big-open-world-vision).
+_This article was originally published on the [Agentic AI Foundation (AAIF) blog](https://aaif.io/blog/mcp-big-open-world-vision)._

-You don't need to fully understand [how MCP works](/post/mcp-in-plain-english/) to feel how useful it is: add an MCP server to a compatible client and presto! – your agent gets new capabilities.
+You don't need to fully understand [how MCP works](/post/mcp-in-plain-english/) to feel how useful it is: add an MCP server to a compatible client and _presto!_ – your agent gets new capabilities.

 The ability to "paste a URL and go" is more foundational than it may appear.
 MCP's **big vision** is that clients and servers that have never met can talk to each other.
 A client developer shouldn’t need to build a custom integration for every server, and a server operator shouldn’t need to pre-register every client.
 Clients and servers can be strangers.
 The protocol gives strangers a shared way to connect, even when access still requires signing in, consent, or approval.

 I'll call these **open-world integrations**: connections where the client and server don't need a pre-existing relationship.

-This vision is sometimes misunderstood, because not all MCP servers actually need to handle clients that are strangers!
+This vision is sometimes misunderstood, because **not all** MCP servers actually need to handle clients that are strangers!
 In this post, I'll explain why MCP works this way, when MCP builders do (and don't) need to care, and what it means for the core protocol.

 ## No prior relationship, by default